vsoch/forward/README.md

 In the same way you might get a login issue here, usually opening a new shell resolves the hangup.

+## I ended a script, but can't start

+As you would kill a job on Sherlock and see some delay for the node to come down, the same can be try here!
+Try waiting 20-30 seconds to give the node time to exit, and try again.

 ## How do I contribute?

 First, please read the [contributing docs](CONTRIBUTING.md).
 Generally, you will want to: